Recently, there has been a lot of attention being placed on accounts payable processes in the w...

 The methods of cost management should be such that they strengthen an enterprise’s strategic position apart from concentrating on cost control.
 The basic goal of strategic cost management is to help the company achieve a competitive advantage in a sustainable manner through product differentiation and cost leadership.

 Strategic cost management focuses more on continuous enhancement to provide consumers with superior quality products.
-Strategic cost management needs to be part and parcel of the value chain.
-This must cover all aspects of production, procurement, design, manufacturing, distribution and operation.
-Indeed, it is important to include strategic cost management at the early stages of a product development process so as to reduce high failure costs.
+Strategic cost management in India needs to be part and parcel of the value chain.
+This must cover all aspects of production, procurement, design, manufacturing, distribution, and operation.
+Indeed, it is important to include strategic cost management at the early stages of a product development process to reduce high failure costs.

 Let us take an example to understand the significance of strategic cost management over the traditional system of cost management.
 The financial statements of a company producing products A & B reveal the following information: